 Residential units should be dual aspect and provide access to suitable private and communal amenity space.
 Both balconies and communal amenity space will be expected for residential units, and communal amenity space is likely to be most appropriately provided above ground level in the form of roof gardens.
 Provision of green walls and roofs should be considered as a means of mitigating air quality and noise issues.
-The location of amenity space, particularly playspace, will need to avoid areas of the site with high levels of noise and/or air pollution.
-The PLA has navigational links across the Peninsula that are important for maintaining the safety of the Thames and applicants will need to discuss any requirements arising from this with the PLA.
-The site has a very low PTAL and it is likely that some provision for residents car parking will be required.
-Proposals are encouraged to minimise car parking provision.
-Notes Site reference GP2 in Issues and Options consultation.
-Site has been renamed for clarity.
+The location of amenity space, particularly playspace, will need to avoid areas of the site with high levels of noise and/or air pollution, and should not be located adjacent to SIL boundaries.